philzook58/philzook58.github.io/_posts/2025-09-28-knuckle_primes.md

 - Lemma is so gnarly.
 Needs refacotring badly
 - cases to open up If?
 - I guess I could skolemize by allowing parameters into the fresh constants?
+- left and right should keep the other case negated into context since we're classical
+- apply of a Not should do likewise

 ```python
 # remove skolem from kernel